xdNecron/TSVFilter/README.md

 <!-- Obrazek prvni stranky -->
 ![First page screenshot](https://imgur.com/0ynJCvZ.png)

-> At the bottom of the window is a tooltip screen with basic information about certain elements when you hover your cursor on them.
+> At the bottom of the window is a tooltip screen with basic information about certain elements when you hover your cursor over them.

 Begin with giving the script a source file.
 Click ***Open file*** and then choose the desired TSV file.
 The file will be displayed in the outlined window for you to check if it's the correct one.